 In the digital era, speed is increasingly viewed as a 'right'.
-In our daily lives, we demand instant access to accounts, the ability to make purchases in moments and get an immediate answer to enquiries.
+In our daily lives, we demand instant access to accounts, the ability to make purchases in moments and get an immediate answer to inquiries.
 High expectations are then mirrored in business.
 Sluggish responses are no longer tolerated.

 New technology is being embraced, the value of data unlocked and cultures overhauled.

 But what about back-end systems and processes critical for managing the underlying costs to support the business?
-How long before speed becomes a priority for obtaining the goods and services that organisations need to operate?
+How long before speed becomes a priority for obtaining the goods and services that organizations need to operate?

 Do you have to speed up?

-Procurement teams and their colleagues in Finance are working flat-out to do a great job for their organisations, often amid growing pressures and scare resources.
+Procurement teams and their colleagues in Finance are working flat-out to do a great job for their organizations, often amid growing pressures and scare resources.
 But here are three reasons why slow P2P processes cannot continue:

 What's slowing you down?